allenai/AMPT/README.md

 ## Installing

-The easy approach to installing AMPT is to use the update site functionality built into Fiji/ImageJ.
-AMPT is available through the update manager in Fiji/ImageJ at https://sites.imagej.net/AMPT/ with the name `AMPT`.
+The easy approach to installing AMPT is to use the [update site functionality][update site] built into Fiji/ImageJ.
+AMPT is available through the update manager in Fiji/ImageJ at https://sites.imagej.net/AMPT/ with the name AMPT.

 ## Contributing
 If you would like to contribute to AMPT's development, please feel free to open a pull request for consideration.